DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 If the players haven’t previously encountered Strahd, add:

 <div class="description">
 <p>A man’s voice roars out from beyond the half-open door: “Coward!
 Traitor!
-Reveal yourself, and I may grant you a quick death like the others.
+Reveal yourself, Dilisnya, and I may grant you a quick death like the others.
 Linger, and I will see that your suffering lasts for <em>centuries</em>."</p>
 </div>

 The voice is recognizable as Strahd’s, but more full of emotion and life.